oscarpm5/Fog-of-War---Research-Project/docs/README.md

 Smooth FoW is a little bit harder to implement than the chunky one but it provides far better visuar results in 2D games nevertheless.
 There are many ways to get a cool looking smooth FoW ranging from methods like Bitmap Masking, blurring a FoW texture or using algorithms like the neighbour aware tile selection method and the marching squares to print only the fogged area into a texture.
 Some of those approaches will be covered more in depth below.

+Here is an example of a game that uses smooth FoW and also fog & shroud: Age of Empires.

+//Age of Empires Smooth FoW

 # Different Approaches
 Now that we understand what types of FoW exist, lets take a look on how do they work.